fikebr/image_placement/README.md

 # Image Placement

-This script is used to place little images onto a big image.
+Image Placement - A tool to place small images in a grid on a larger image

 ## Usage